HardstylesDev/BlitzSG/README.md

     └── ...

 ## Building
 This project uses maven, so building is as simple as running `mvn install` & `mvn package` in the root directory.
 <br>
 The output jar will be located in the `target` folder.
 <br>
 It's using the shade plugin, so all dependencies will be included in the output jar.

+## Contributing

+Pull requests are always welcome.
+For all of you out there who aren't familiar with GitHub, you can also just message me on discord (arraylist) and I'll add you as a contributor.
+I'm always happy to have more people contribute to this project.

+## Support

+If you need any help with this project, feel free to message me on discord (arraylist) or use any of my other contact information on my profile.
+I'm always happy to help, especially if you share my passion for this game mode.

+## Special Thanks

+- **Oculysm**: For helping me with some of the details of the game mode, such as economy and kits
+- **Panimioul**: For re-creating the original lobby, and helping me find some of the original maps through the archive discord
+- **ILost**: For providing me with free hosting on numerous occasions, and helping me test the game
+- **Pixelville**: for the hours spent testing the game (i'd include your friends but i don't know their usernames)
+- **Hypixel Map Archive discord**: For having a detailed list of all the maps
+- **kunet**: For creating the worldclean tool, which I used to clean up each map (they fit on GitHub now!)
+- **The original Hypixel team**: For creating the original game mode, and giving us all the memories we have today
+- **The OG community**: For being a part of the game mode, and making it what it was back in the day.
+I'm glad I was able to be a part of it.
+Miss you guys.
+- **You**: For reading this far, and for being a part of the community.
+I hope you've enjoyed the ride as much as I did.
+- **Anyone else I forgot to mention**: I'm sorry, I'm bad at remembering things.
+I'll add you if you remind me.